kathir98/Macchanger/README.md

 It is build with using argparse python module which gets mac address as input from user and changes to the user specfied one.

+## How to run it?

+- Clone this repo.
+- run it using python macchanger.py